ctz/ctz.github.com/_posts/2014-01-07-openssl-rand-api.md

 ## Evaluation of all RAND methods
 The meat of this work: I tracked down all the `RAND_METHOD` definitions I could find, in OpenSSL and elsewhere.

+For each one, I noted down whether `RAND_pseudo_bytes` was usefully different from `RAND_bytes`, what the error behaviour was, and any other bugs that came to light.

 ### OpenSSL